jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 ## Background:

 We are not here to throw rocks.
-We are building an army capable of standing up to one of the world's largest financial empires -- and winning.
+We are building an alliance of workers capable of standing up to one of the world's largest financial empires -- and winning.
 Rome wasn't built in a day, and we will certainly all face RTO.
 It will hurt, but it will also:

 * Shock us out of complacency